 Step 3: Review Your Award Letter

 Have a plan for paying tuition at both schools.
 Please note that your tuition to your Host School may be due before a refund from Franklin is available.

 Step 4: Maintain Your Enrollment Status

-If your status changes during the term, please notify Franklin University's Financial Aid Office.
+If your status changes during the term, please notify Franklin University's Student Financial Services Office.

 Step 5: Send Transcripts

 Request an official transcript from the Host School to be sent to Franklin University as the end of the term.